nick-clifford/nba-rest/README.md

 # Predicting when NBA Stars will rest

 *This was orginially a group class project that I've been interested in continuing.
-I'm only including code that is my own*
+I'm only including work that is my own, and am currently in the process of rewriting all code that is not mine.
+This is still a work in progress.*

 ![alt text](https://i.insider.com/5dc5e1623afd3701a027c603?width=1260&format=jpeg&auto=webp)
 ## Problem